 5. Rest Days

-It’s important to ensure that you’re not packing your trip full of activitiesOpens in a new tab. and leaving no time to rest.
+It’s important to ensure that you’re not packing your trip full of activities and leaving no time to rest.
 Traveling by road is already tiring enough.
 If you’ve stopped somewhere and you plan to stay there for a few days, you should leave at least one day to laze around.This will give your body one crucial day to rest and recover from the grueling trip.

 If you don’t have much time to spare, keep aside at least half a day to do absolutely nothing.